Divya196/Mini-Hackathon-2.0/README.md

 12.There are many small scale ev maker evolving in industries.

-13.List of Top Competitors in EV Market
+13.List of Top Competitors in the EV industry.
-1.OLA ELECTRIC TECHNOLOGIES PVT LTD - Highest sales 2.TVS MOTOR COMPANY LTD
+1.OLA ELECTRIC TECHNOLOGIES PVT LTD
+2.TVS MOTOR COMPANY LTD
 3.ATHER ENERGY PVT LTD
 4.HERO ELECTRIC VEHICLES PVT.
 LTD
 5.BAJAJ AUTO LTD
 6.OKINAWA AUTOTECH PVT LTD
 7.YC ELECTRIC VEHICLE
 8.AMPERE VEHICLES PRIVATE LIMITED

+14. In that top competitors list, manufacturing units are 3 from TamilNadu.
+From this ,we can assume TamilNadu will have more manufacturing units in future compared to other states.